Note

 Set server-side synchronization to be the default configuration method for newly created users.

-Set the processing and synchronization columns as follows:
+Set the Synchronization methods columns as follows:

-Server Profile: Microsoft Exchange Online
+- Server Profile: Microsoft Exchange Online

-Incoming Email: Server-Side Synchronization or Email Router
+- Incoming Email: Server-Side Synchronization or Email Router

-Outgoing Email: Server-Side Synchronization or Email Router
+- Outgoing Email: Server-Side Synchronization or Email Router

-Appointments, Contacts, and Tasks: Server-Side Synchronization
+- Appointments, Contacts, and Tasks: Server-Side Synchronization

 Configure mailboxes

-New users will have their mailboxes configured automatically with the settings you made in the prior section.
+New users have their mailboxes configured automatically with the settings you made in the prior section.
 For existing users who were added before you made these above settings, you must set the server profile and the delivery method for email, appointments, contacts, and tasks.

 In addition to administrator permissions, you must have Read and Write privileges on the Mailbox table to set the delivery method for the mailbox.